Pros and Cons of MA Revocable Living Trusts

 Trusts have pros and cons

-Instead, when you pass away, and your living trust owns many of your assets, the successor trustee follows the instructions you left in your MA living trust.
+Instead, when you die, and your living trust owns many of your assets.
+And then the successor trustee follows the instructions you left in your MA living trust.
 The instructions can be as detailed as you want to make them.

 Your after death directions may be to distribute all the assets to others so that the person owns that asset in their sole name.

 Another approach is to distribute all the assets except for one or two particular assets.
-And those few assets to be held in trust for the benefit of others.
+And direct the trustee to cotinue to own those assets for a longer time.

 This concept of owning assets in trust adds the element of TIME to asset ownership.

 You can name the same person to be the trustee of your trustee and one of the beneficiaries.

 Often your spouse or child is both the successor trustee and its major beneficiary.